FreePressUnlimited/Security_HQ/data-at-rest.md

 ## **[Takeout (Google)](https://takeout.google.com)**

-**WHAT**: A dashboard for making a copy of your data from across Google products and services.
+**WHAT**: A service that allows you to make a copy of your data from across Google products.

-**USEFUL FOR**: If you have to close your Google account (because it was compromised for instance), this service can help you make a copy of your Google-hosted data before you delete them from Google servers altogether.
+**USEFUL FOR**: This may come in handy if you have to, for example, deactivate or remove a Google account that has been comprimised.
+Make a copy of your data stored with Google before deleting the account altogether.

 **COST**: Free.